 Using the economic assumptions, the paths of key program variables are projected for the following five years.
 It should be noted that the economic assumptions beyond the first two years are not intended to be forecasts but rather are based on long-term trends.
 Deviations from the assumed economic path could have a significant effect on the accuracy of the estimates shown here.

-Highlights of the analysis for the FY 2014 Budget Midsession Review are detailed below.
-The total unemployment rate (TUR) is assumed to average 7.6% in FY 2013 and 7.1% in FY 2014, slightly lower than those assumed for the FY 2014 President's Budget.
+Highlights of the analysis for the FY 2015 Budget Midsession Review are detailed below.
+The total unemployment rate (TUR) is assumed to average 6.5% in FY 2014 and 5.9% in FY 2015, both lower than assumed for the FY 2015 President's Budget.

 Under these assumptions,

-- state trust fund account balances, net of loans, are projected to increase by $12.6 billion in FY 2013 and $13.7 billion in FY 2014.
-Net balances are projected to become positive by the end of FY 2013 for the first time since FY 2009;
+- State trust fund account balances, net of loans, are projected to increase by $16.3 billion in FY 2014 and $15.9 billion in FY 2015.
+At the end of FY 2013, state trust fund balances net of loans were positive for the first time since FY 2009;

-- state borrowing from the Federal Unemployment Account (FUA) is expected to continue over the next few years, but the aggregate loan balance is projected to decline from $26.3 billion at the end of FY 2012 to $2.3 billion at the end of FY 2018; and
+- State borrowing from the Federal Unemployment Account (FUA) is expected to continue over the next few years, but the aggregate loan balance is projected to decline from $20.7 billion at the end of FY 2013 to $0.08 billion at the end of FY 2019; and

 The tables in this publication are based on current law.
-The FY 2014 President's Budget included a solvency proposal which would return the net FUTA tax rate to 0.8% in 2014, then reduce it to 0.37% in 2016.
-The FUTA taxable wage base (which effectively provides a floor for state taxable wage bases) would be increased to $15,000 in 2016, then indexed to wage growth.
+The FY 2015 Budget Midsession Review included a solvency proposal which would return the net FUTA tax rate to 0.8% in 2015, then reduce it to 0.37% in 2017.
+The FUTA taxable wage base (which effectively provides a floor for state taxable wage bases) would be increased to $15,000 in 2017, and then would be indexed to wage growth.
 The proposal would also provide near-term tax relief by allowing for a two-year moratorium on state loan interest and by delaying FUTA credit reductions for borrowing states for two years.
-These changes would first reduce, then increase, state loan repayments and repayment of FUA general fund advances as well as increasing repayments of EUCA general fund advances.
+These changes would first reduce, and then increase, state loan repayments and repayment of FUA general fund advances as well as increasing repayments of EUCA general fund advances.

 Office of Unemployment Insurance